Mo-Abdelhameed/mlr3automl-Regressor/README.md

 4. To run batch predictions, place the prediction data file in the `model_inputs_outputs/inputs/data/testing` directory in the bind mount.
 Then issue the command: <br/>
    `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs model_img predict` <br/>
    This will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `model_inputs_outputs/outputs/predictions/` in the bind mount.

+## Important note:

+The regressor expects the target feature at the end of the dataframe and the input features to be in the same order in both training and testing phases.

 ## Contact Information